atulvarshneya/quantum-computing/qucircuit/README.md

 Returns the gate object.

 #### `X(qubit)`
-Appends a NOT gate to the quantum circuit
+Appends a `NOT` gate to the quantum circuit

 Returns the gate object.

 #### `Y(qubit)`
-Appends a PAULI-Y gate to the quantum circuit
+Appends a `PAULI-Y` gate to the quantum circuit

 Returns the gate object.

 #### `Z(qubit)`
-Appends a PAULI-Z gate to the quantum circuit
+Appends a `PAULI-Z` gate to the quantum circuit

 Returns the gate object.

 #### `T(control1, control2, target)`
-Appends a TOFFOLI gate to the quantum circuit
+Appends a `TOFFOLI` gate to the quantum circuit

 Returns the gate object.

 #### `M(qubitslist, clbitslist=None)`
-Appends MEASUREMENT gates for measuring given qubits list into classical bits list
+Appends `MEASUREMENT` gates for measuring given qubits list into classical bits list

 Returns the gate object.

 #### `QFT(qubitslist)`
-Appends a QFT gate across the given qubits list
+Appends a `QFT` gate across the given qubits list

-The drawn circuit depicts multiple QFT gates, but it is 1 QFT gate acting on those qubits
+The drawn circuit depicts multiple `QFT` gates, but it is 1 `QFT` gate acting on those qubits

 Returns the gate object.

 #### `custom_gate(gatename, op_matrix)`
 To add user defined custom gates

-`gatename` should be per the syntax of a Python variable; op_matrix is the operator matrix in form of `numpy.matrix([...],dtype=complex)`
+`gatename` is a string; op_matrix is the operator matrix in form of `numpy.matrix([...],dtype=complex)`

 Returns the gate object.